 Melissa Vega joined the Detained Programs at PIRC in April 2019.
 After graduating with honors from Widener University Commonwealth Law School, Melissa clerked for The Honorable Mary Hannah Leavitt of the Commonwealth Court of Pennsylvania for three years.
 Upon completing her clerkship, Melissa set up her practice as a sole practitioner, representing clients in family-based petitions, naturalization, TPS/DACA, non-immigrant visa applications and removal defense.
 Immediately prior to joining PIRC, she practiced immigration & naturalization law in the Houston, Texas, area for three years.
 Melissa is fluent in Spanish.

 Fernanda Hernandez joined PIRC in August 2016 as the Office Assistant.
 Before starting with PIRC, Fernanda worked for four years at ACNB Bank as Customer Service Specialist.
-She graduated HACC with a degree in Behavioral and Social Sciences, with a concentration on Paralegal Studies in 2016, and is pursuing undergraduate degree at Bloomsburg University in Applied Science in Technical Leadership.
+She graduated HACC with a degree in Behavioral and Social Sciences, with a concentration on Paralegal Studies in 2016, and earned her Bachelor degree in Applied Science in Technical Leadership from Bloomsburg University of Pennsylvania in 2019.
 Fernanda is fluent in Spanish, and received her DOJ accreditation in early 2018.

 Allison Little Sun joined PIRC in September 2018 as the Managing Attorney, Community Programs and Project Director, Immigrant Survivors Project.
 Prior to PIRC, Allison was the Coordinator of Immigration Services at Legal Aid Services of Oklahoma, where she created and oversaw the statewide immigration program, assisting low-income survivors of domestic violence and crime.
 She also served as an AmeriCorps in Boston, focusing on naturalization.
 Allison earned her J.D. from the University of Connecticut School of Law, with a graduate certificate in Human Rights, and her B.A. from the University of Maryland in Economics and Government & Politics.
 She is currently licensed in Massachusetts and Oklahoma.